Diagnosing and treating more than 500 neurological conditions

 - Focused on you.
 Having all this expertise in a single place, focused on you, means that you're not just getting one opinion — your care is discussed among the team, your test results are available quickly and appointments are scheduled in coordination.
 The most highly specialized experts in the world are all working together for you.
 What might take weeks or even months to accomplish elsewhere can typically be done in a matter of days at Mayo Clinic.

 - Top ranked.
-Mayo Clinic in Rochester, Minnesota, ranks No. 1 for neurology and neurosurgery in the U.S. News & World Report Best Hospitals rankings.
-Mayo Clinic in Scottsdale, Arizona, is ranked among the Best Hospitals for neurology and neurosurgery, and Mayo Clinic in Jacksonville, Florida, is ranked high performing for neurology and neurosurgery by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., ranks No. 1 for neurology and neurosurgery in the U.S. News & World Report Best Hospitals rankings.
+Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for neurology and neurosurgery by U.S. News & World Report.

 Neurological services are also provided to children at Mayo Clinic in Rochester, Minnesota.
 Neurologists trained in treating children work in collaboration with doctors trained in treating children and adolescents as well as other pediatric specialists.

 Many Mayo Clinic Health System facilities also provide neurological care.
 Neurologists at Mayo Clinic's campus in Minnesota also provide care for people at several regional clinics and hospitals each week.
 A primary care provider at the location refers individuals for appointments with the visiting neurologist.
 Current communities served through the Mayo Clinic Heath System include: